markomanninen/isopsephicalriddlespseudosibyllineoracles/chapter1/download.md

 ## Downloading corpora

-I'm going to use `Perseus` and `OpenGreekAndLatin` corpora for the study by combining them into a single raw text file and unique words database.
+I'm going to use `Perseus` and `First1K` corpora for the study by combining them into a single raw text file and unique words database.

 The next code snippets will download hundreds of megabytes of Greek text to a local computer for quicker access. `tqdm` downloader requires a stable internet